eth-cscs/abcpy/doc/source/postanalysis.rst

                                  ranges_parameters={'parameter_1': [0,2]})

-For journals generated with sequential algorithms, we provide a way to monitor the convergence by plotting the estimated Effective Sample Size (ESS) at each iteration, as well as an estimate of the Wasserstein distance between the empirical distributions defined by the samples and weights at subsequent iterations:
+For journals generated with sequential algorithms, we provide a way to check the convergence by plotting the estimated Effective Sample Size (ESS) at each iteration, as well as an estimate of the Wasserstein distance between the empirical distributions defined by the samples and weights at subsequent iterations: